 Swift Shield VPN

 LumiApps is an Android app monetization platform.
 Its SDK uses the device's IP address to load web pages in the background and send the retrieved data to companies.
-The company claims this is fully compliant with data regulations.
+The company claims this fully complies with data protection regulations.

-Following Human's report, Google removed all apps using the LumiApps SDK from the Play Store in February 2024 and updated Google Play Protect to detect LumiApps libraries in apps.
-Meanwhile, some removed apps have reappeared on the Play Store, possibly because the developers removed the LumiaApps SDK.
+Following Human's report, Google removed all apps using the LumiApps SDK from the Play Store in February 2024 and updated Google Play Protect to detect LumiApps libraries within apps.
+Meanwhile, some of the removed apps have reappeared on the Play Store, possibly because the developers have removed the LumiApps SDK.

-To protect themselves, users of any of the above apps should delete them from their devices.
-Additionally, using paid VPN apps can be safer than free services.
+To protect themselves, users of any of the aforementioned apps should delete them from their devices.
+Additionally, using paid VPN apps may be safer than free services.

 (According to Bleepingcomputer)